The geometry of 2-calibrated manifolds: Introduction and statement of results

 Part of the results of the present paper were announced in \cite{IM03,IM04} (proposition \ref{pro:proposition1}, corollary \ref{cor:embedding}, corollary \ref{cor:Tischler}, theorem \ref{thm:pencil} and theorem \ref{thm:main1}), where an account of the results available through an intrinsic approximately holomorphic theory was presented.

 While a more detailed study of 2-calibrated structures is feasible, we do not think the results that could be obtained would be relevant enough to justify its undertaking.

-There has been two main reasons to develop an approximately holomorphic theory for 2-calibrated structures:
+There are two main reasons to develop an approximately holomorphic theory for 2-calibrated structures.
 The first one is because they contain contact structures and 2-calibrated foliations.
 Approximately holomorphic geometry has already been introduced in the contact setting \cite{IMP01,Pr02,Moh01,MPS01}.
-It has been used to construct compatible open book decompositions for contact manifolds of arbitrary dimension \cite{GM02}.
+Its most important application has been the construction of compatible open book decompositions for contact manifolds of arbitrary dimension \cite{GM02}.
 Our contribution in this paper to contact geometry is the construction of a large class of contact submanifolds and the determination of their homology class (corollary \ref{cor:determinantal2}).
 We want to propose 2-calibrated foliations as an interesting higher dimensional generalization of 3-dimensional taut foliations.
-In \cite{Ma05} it is shown that any such foliation $(M,\mathcal{D},\omega)$ contains a 3-dimensional taut foliation $(W^3,\mathcal{D}_W)\hookrightarrow (M,\mathcal{D})$ so that the inclusion descends to a homeomorphism between leaf spaces.
-It is done by showing that $W^3$ can be chosen to intersect each leaf of $(M,\mathcal{D})$ in a unique connected component; this is somehow surprising since the leafs are in general open submanifolds which can be dense in $M$.
-The proof uses the leafwise symplectic parallel transport associated to Lefschetz pencil structures; it relies on the ideas of Seidel (\cite{Se03}, section 1).
+In \cite{Ma05} -and building on the results of this paper- it is shown that any such foliation $(M,\mathcal{D},\omega)$ contains a 3-dimensional taut foliation $(W^3,\mathcal{D}_W)\hookrightarrow (M,\mathcal{D})$ so that the inclusion descends to a homeomorphism between leaf spaces.
+This is done by showing that $W^3$ can be chosen to intersect each leaf of $(M,\mathcal{D})$ in a unique connected component; this is somehow surprising since often the leaves are immersed submanifolds dense in $M$.

 The second reason to develop an approximately holomorphic theory for 2-calibrated structures is that sometimes they appear as auxiliary structures.
 If $M$ is an odd dimensional manifold and $\omega$ a maximally non-degenerate closed 2-form, any distribution $D$ complementary to the kernel of $\omega$ endows $M$ with a 2-calibrated structure.
-In \cite{MMP03} this idea was applied to almost contact manifolds to construct (via approximately holomorphic theory) open book decomposition with control on the topology of the leaves.
+In \cite{MMP03} this idea was applied to almost contact manifolds to construct (via approximately holomorphic theory) open book decomposition with control on the topology of the leaves (see also \cite{Qu79}).

-If $(M,D,J)\hookrightarrow (\mathbb{C}\mathbb{P}^N,\omega_{FS})$ is a \emph{projective CR manifold}, then it is possible to adapt the relative approximately holomorphic geometry to find sequences of pencils of hypersurfaces of large enough degree whose restriction to $(M,D,J)$ defines a Lefschetz pencil structure, i.e. a CR morse function away from a CR submanifold of base points \cite{Ma05b}.

-All the applications outlined so far for contact manifolds, 2-calibrated foliations and projective CR manifolds use at most pseudo-holomorphic 1-jets.